tonsV2/Lift-Log/README.md

 ## Only objects returned should be either org.springframework.hateoas.Resources or org.springframework.hateoas.Resource and with proper hateoas links
 - Ensure this by writing a reflection based test?

+## Remove user from sets... only sessions should be associated with a user

 # Notes
 ## Android api auth
 Send token as password towards basic auth.
 Use custom filter to validate against google... ?